Nintendo Super System (and SNES) repair/diagnosis logs

 Ran test cart, would boot, but display garbage after selecting test

-Replaced SNES CPU Test then showed VRAM HIGH FAIL, DMA FAIL, VRAM COUNT FAIL
+Test then showed VRAM HIGH FAIL, DMA FAIL, VRAM COUNT FAIL

 Replaced SNES PPU1